JAdraz/core_finalproject/README.md

 Follow the instructions to start face recognition.
 Remember, the model is only able to recognize Obama's face and my face.
 If you try showing your face, the model is not going to recognize you and show "Unknow".

-If you want the model recognize your face, please add an image of you in data folder.
+If you want the model recognize your face, please add an image of you in dataset folder.
 Then, open recognition.py and change this code according to what you need.

 ```python
 # Image path